Rofhiwa-Muthivhi/coffee_sales_analysis/README.md

 ### 3️⃣ Output Project Files
 Contains the final deliverables from the project:
 - [Coffee_Shop_Excel_Sheets.xlsx] — Excel workbook with cleaned data, pivot tables, and charts.
-- [Coffee_Shop_Script.sql.sql] — SQL queries used to extract and explore the dataset
+- [Coffee_Shop_Script.sql] — SQL queries used to extract and explore the dataset
 - [Coffee_Shop_Presentation.pdf] — PDF version of the presentation for easy viewing